Report: U. of Michigan missed chances to stop doctor's abuse - WHIZ News

 The report also notes that staff who worked with Schembechler told investigators that the late coach would not have tolerated misconduct had he been aware.

-His son Shemy Schembechler told The Associated Press on Tuesday that it’s “disgraceful,” to say his father didn’t care about his players, and that his father would have acted if any students shared concerns about Anderson.
+His son Shemy Schembechler told The AP on Tuesday that it’s “disgraceful,” to say his father didn’t care about his players, and that his father would have acted if any students shared concerns about Anderson.

 Canham, who turned Michigan into a modern sports marketing powerhouse, died in 2005.
 A message seeking comment was left with Canham’s daughter, Clare Eaton.